 In addition, the appellant also may request to make an oral presentation to the Board in what is called an oral hearing.

-The Board will review the briefs, attend the oral hearing, and then render a decision.
+The Board will review the briefs, attend the oral hearing, and then render a written decision.
 The Board will either affirm or reverse, in part or whole, the examiner’s rejection.
-If the appellant is not successful in securing reversal of the examiner’s rejection from the Board, the appellant may seek reconsideration by the Board or federal court review or both.
+If the appellant is not successful in securing reversal of the examiner’s rejection from the Board, the appellant may seek reconsideration by the Board or federal district court review or both and may appeal the Board's decision to the U.S. Court of Appeals for the Federal Circuit.

 The appeal process involves nine steps and is explained in these videos: